 Trevor Project HotlineIf you are a part of the LGBTQ+ community and are thinking about suicide, please call the Trevor Lifeline ( 1-866-488-7386), text START to 678678 or use TrevorChat to speak confidentially with a counselor.

 WellWVUWELLWVU fosters the complete well-being of students through education, promotion and related services.
-They offer a variety resources for students including programs such as wellbeing programs, leadWELL and resources relating to stress, drug and alcohol abuse, sexual health, healthy eating, fitness and much more.
+They offer a variety resources for students including programs such as wellbeing programs, peer education and resources relating to stress, drug and alcohol abuse, sexual health and much more.

 Therapy DogsWVU does not shy away from allowing furry friends to take care of the students at the University.

 There are multiple therapy dogs that provide relief and therapy for faculty, staff and students in various colleges and departments, such as Omega at the Reed College of Media and Sasha at the Honors College.